crowlogic/arb4j/README.md

 # Coming Soon
 ### Automatic Differentiation of Expressions (doable now that symbolic parser and compiler works)
-Until then, derivatives of expressions must be manually expressed.
+Until then, derivatives of expressions must be manually expressed. see https://github.com/crowlogic/arb4j/issues/253

 # Copyright